fwupd/fwupd/plugins/vli-usbhub/README.md

 | `SpiCmdReadIdSz`           | Size of the ReadId response      | 1.3.3                 |

-The `SpiCmdReadId` and `SpiCmdReadIdSz` quirks have to be assigned to the device instance attribute, rather then the flash part as the ID is requried to query the other flash chip parameters.
+The `SpiCmdReadId` and `SpiCmdReadIdSz` quirks have to be assigned to the device instance attribute, rather then the flash part as the ID is required to query the other flash chip parameters.
 For example:

     [DeviceInstanceId=USB\VID_2109&PID_0210]